 You will need to enter the Trofeo Series to compete in Trofeo Series races.

 Once your entry into the series is accepted, you are then entitled to enter events with the Alfa Trofeo Series.
-You will be provided with a windscreen decal for your car, (colour coded according to class) and an embroidered badge to put on your overalls.
-Information on upcoming events etc is either sent to members by e-mail, or it is placed on the series web-site to download.
+You will be provided with a windscreen decal for your car, (colour coded according to class).
+Information on upcoming events etc is either sent to members by e-mail, or it is placed on the series website.

 What class can I compete in?

 There are four classes in the Trofeo Series.
 In simple terms they are: